sfaleron/LeastSqs/README.rst

                      [--quiet]
                      coefficients coefficients rsq [steps]

   Generates noisy data and fits a line to it.
+A report is printed, and a plot-to-file feature is available.

   positional arguments:
     coefficients          Coefficients a,b of template line y = a+b*x.